david8zhang/pirate-rpg/readme.md

 ## Easy wins

 - Add new resource type: Iron, which drops from boulders
-- Add "proximity items", like sticks that spawn near trees or rocks that spawn near boulders
+- Add damage numbers for harvestables

 ## Must haves for Alpha release: